Hamza2136/bat-script-test/readme.txt

-Hello this is readme.txt for other branch mian testing second time.
+Hello this is readme.txt for other branch other testing second time. other branch second time.